tabahi/tabahidocs/docs/theme-configuration.md

 ---
 ## Scripts

-Scripts in the [console](http://console.tabahi.tech/#scripts) are exucuted in a javascript container in order to process computations on the console cloud.
+Scripts in the [console](http://console.tabahi.tech/#scripts) are executed in a javascript container in order to process computations on the console cloud.
 Scripts only support basic javascript functions, `node`class functions to parse data to and from devices, and `script` class functions for debugging purposes.

 ### Arguments

-While executing a script, arguments aren't required unless some device specific interface is needed.
+While executing a script, arguments aren't required unless some device-specific interface is needed.
 Alternatively, arguments can be strings of data themselves thus skipping any need for fetching data from device databases.

 ```javascript
 if(args)